 13 Common Factors In Semi-Truck Accident Cases

-When an injury victim calls my office about a potential semi-truck accident case, I immediately begin investigating to see if any common mistakes might have caused the accident.
+When an injured victim calls my office about a potential truck accident case, I immediately begin investigating to see if any common mistakes might have caused the accident.
 While the list of potential mistakes made by any driver is never-ending, below is a list of just some of the most common mistakes made by truck drivers that we see in semi-truck accident cases.

 - Backing Up.
 Large truck drivers often have to back up in order to make delivery to a loading dock or other unloading point.
 These situations frequently lead to pedestrian accidents, especially if the truck driver failed to follow proper protocol such as activating the back-up beeper.